Toyota Crown: Sixth generation (S110; 1979)

 Launched in 1979, this model had the engine upgraded from the 2.6 L to 2.8 L 5M-EU model.
 The 2-liter M was still on offer along with a turbocharged version – the M-TEU.
-The carburated 5M engine was also available in certain markets.
+The carbureted 5M engine was also available in certain markets.
 In this series the model designation referred to the engine size – MS110 (2-liter), MS111 (2.6-liter), MS112 (2.8-liter).
 This was the last generation to install a four-cylinder, gasoline-powered engine.
 This model was the first generation Crown to be sold in Germany, beginning in 1980.
 The fuel injected 2.8 developed 145 PS in European trim, while the 2.2 diesel offered 66 PS and a choice of five-speed manual or an automatic (not in the Station Wagon).
 European sales started out at a respectable level, but with prices increasing at an alarming rate due to the appreciation of the yen, sales had dropped drastically by 1982.

 Early models have twin rectangular headlights, while facelift models come with bigger monoblock headlights.
 Domestic market Royal Saloons use the large rectangular headlights.
 Lower grades Van and Taxi models adopted round headlights.
 Royal Saloon features longer bumpers and bigger engines, which were placed in a larger road tax classification according to Japanese government dimension regulations.
 The first Crown Turbo was launched in October 1980 for Japanese market only.
 Offering the 2.0 L engines was for buyers who didn't want to pay the large car tax, while offering better fuel economy than the larger engines.
 The turbo also provided a benefit in increasing fuel efficiency while reducing tailpipe emissions as Japanese consumers pay a tax on the amount of regulated substances being sent into the atmosphere from a Japanese law passed in the 1970s.

 In some export markets, such as Southeast Asia, the larger six-cylinder engines came fitted with carburettors.
 In those specs, the 2.6 offered 110 PS SAE net while the 2.8 claimed 128 PS DIN or 120 SAE net.
 Sales in Indonesia were low and this generation was not replaced there in 1984, when the 120-series Crown appeared.

 This generation is the last for the two-door hardtop coupé bodystyle, which was replaced by the Soarer.
 Reflecting a popular styling appearance during the 1970s, the coupé was fitted with a padded vinyl roof and "opera windows" for a luxurious appearance.
 Some of the options that became available were an Electronic compass, glass moon roof, power drivers seat, cruise control, electronic stereo tuner, and two-tone paint.
 Automatic climate control also appeared on this vehicle with separate controls installed for rear seat passengers as well as a rear-mounted mini fridge cooled by the separate rear seat air conditioning unit.
 The 2.4-liter turbo-diesel appeared in August 1982.